Tuitoek/Password-locker/README.md

 - One can be able to log into the application
 - One can save their own credentials
-- One can delete credentials
+- One can delete credentialsNSE